-I study the ecology and evolution of symbiont species using molecular tools.
+My research focuses on the ecology and evolution of bird symbionts using molecular and genomic approaches.

 PhD in Integrative Biology, 2018